arengula/Kata__Odin-Project/cv-application/README.md

+# About
+This is a project based on https://www.theodinproject.com/lessons/node-path-react-new-cv-application

+## Related concepts
+- React state
+- React state immutability
+- React state management
+- React props

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.